 Despite the fact that her grandparents were grape farmers, Jo knew how to plan but not how to plant.
 In the not too distant past she couldn’t tell a Maple tree from a Sycamore tree.
 Nonetheless, Jo has always loved nature and the great outdoors.
 She is especially fond of animals and has a very soft spot for wildlife.
 Jo is thankful for the garden space to reconnect our youth to nature and our local wildlife.
-The proud parent of two girls who attend SCS, Jo enjoys bouldering, dog walking, and stand up paddle boarding.
+The proud parent of two girls who attend SCS, Jo enjoys bouldering, dog walking, and playing her cello.

 “In the end we will conserve only what we love; we will love only what we understand; and we will understand only what we have been taught.” – Baba Dioum